9/9

 Online any time or call 1300 360 469 between 7am and 6pm weekdays.
 Our team can help with card messages, product selection, or delivery timing.

 Heritage cottages with narrow stone gateways and steep paths are common in Battery Point.
 If the property has a specific delivery instruction, add it in the order notes.
-On Saturdays, Salamanca Market runs from 8am to 3pm and the surrounding streets get congested.
-Morning delivery before 10am avoids the worst of it.
-Safe-place instructions help.
-A covered side entrance or a sheltered porch keeps the arrangement protected.
+On Saturdays, Salamanca Market runs from 8:30am to 3pm and the surrounding streets congest fast.
+Morning delivery before 9am or afternoon delivery after 2pm avoids the worst of it.
+Safe-place instructions help: a covered side entrance or a sheltered porch keeps the arrangement protected.
 Battery Point's waterfront position means frost is less of a problem here than in the elevated suburbs, but winter mornings can still be cold enough that an exposed doorstep is not ideal for cut flowers.
+One more thing worth knowing about this suburb: nearly twenty percent of dwellings sit unoccupied on any given night.
+Heritage holiday rentals, owners who split time between Hobart and the mainland.
+A recipient phone number in the order notes is the single most useful thing a sender can add.
+The florist can ring rather than knock on an empty door.

 Feefo 2026 Trusted Service Award